Location Filters

 }

-This object can be provided directly to the EntityListProvider component to apply static location filtering during initialization.
-To dynamically adjust the location filters after initialization, the useEntityList hook provides the setLocationFilters method.
+This object can be provided to the fetchEntities function to apply location filtering.
+To dynamically adjust the location filters, call fetchEntities with the desired location configuration.

 • Setting the filters to null removes the location-based filtering.

-• Providing valid latitude, longitude, and radius values updates the filter dynamically.
+• Providing valid latitude, longitude, and radius values applies the filter.

 Example Usage